 There are several risk factors that could cause the Company's actual results, performance, and achievements to differ materially from those described herein.
 If any of these risks occur, the Company's business may be harmed, and its financial condition and results of operations may suffer significantly.
-Such risk factors include, but are not limited to, the following risk factors as well as those listed under the heading "Risk Factors" in the CGC Transaction Circular and "Risk Factors" in the Company's AIF, which have been filed under the Company's profile on SEDAR at www.sedar.com.
-For a more extensive discussion on risks and uncertainties, please refer to the CGC Transaction Circular and the AIF.
+Such risk factors include, but are not limited to, the following risk factors as well as those listed under the heading "Risk Factors" in the Company's AIF and in the section entitled "Risk Factors" in the CGC Transaction Circular, which have been filed under the Company's profile on SEDAR at www.sedar.com.
+For a more extensive discussion on risks and uncertainties, please refer to the AIF.